oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ```

-2. now you are ready to run the *vectorizeTableCohere.js* nodejs program.
+2. now you are ready to run the *vectorizeTableCohere.js* node.js program.
 This can be done by performing the following:

     ```